NocturnalSolutions/KituraBook/7-templating.md

 router.get("/hello/:name?") { request, response, next in
 ```

 Do you see the difference?
 There’s a question mark after the `:name`.
-That means that the `name` parameter is optional in this path, and that the route handler will still fire even if that parameter isn’t included in the given path; in other words, the handler will fire both for `/hello/(your name)` and simply `/hello`.
+That means that the `name` parameter is optional in this path, and that the route handler will still fire even if that parameter isn’t included in the given path; in other words, the handler will fire both for “/hello/(your name)” and simply “/hello”.

-So rebuild your project and try accessing just the `/hello` path.
+So rebuild your project and try accessing just the “/hello” path.
 You should see a page which awkwardly says “Hello, !”
 You can probably guessed what happened; since there was no `name` parameter, the `String?` that Stencil eventually got handed for its `name` variable had a nil value, so it just rendered nothing in its place.

-To fix this, we’ll go back to `hello.stencil` and tell it to use the `default` filter.
+To fix this, we’ll go back to hello.stencil and tell it to use the `default` filter.
 We tell Stencil to apply a filter to a variable by putting a pipe followed by a filter name right after the variable name.
 In this case we also need to pass in a default value.
 That default value will be used when the filtered variable is nil.
 Let’s use “World” as our default value.
-So go back to `hello.stencil` and modify the line with the variable to match the following.
+So go back to hello.stencil and modify the line with the variable to match the following.

 ```django
 Hello, {{ name|default: "World" }}!
 ```

-Now switch back to your browser and reload the page, and it will now show “Hello, World!” for the `/hello` path, but still properly drop in your name if you visit `/hello/(your name)`.
+Now switch back to your browser and reload the page, and it will now show “Hello, World!” for the “/hello” path, but still properly drop in your name if you visit “/hello/(your name)”.

 ## Blocks